Opened for new (English friendly) professional adventures

 Mid level and beyond

-In 2011, I joined one of the bigger IT companies in Cluj-Napoca where I started as a front-end developer and then UI designer for B2B projects in an agile environment, and collaborated cross teams.
+In 2011, I started my enterprise experience joining one of the bigger IT companies in Cluj-Napoca where I started as a front-end developer and then UI designer for B2B projects in an agile environment, and collaborated cross teams.
 Some projects also had UX tasks where I started gradually getting more UX design experience.
 Also, occasionally, I assisted the company creatively (print, video, and presentations) to improve and promote their processes and standards.

 In this period I also wanted to expose myself to academic courses and seminars that I felt were relevant, so I attended without enrolling the full 3 years of bachelor Arts & design courses and seminars.
 After that I also attended the first year of Anthropology courses and seminars – including the academic events.